 Providers may be reimbursed at the special needs rate when they care for children or youth with disabilities.
-This higher rate offers families more options to child care services in their area.
-The need must be verified, and the provider must state the current rate is higher than the maximum rate DHS will pay.
-The “Special Need Child Care Rate Request” form (DHS 7486) must be signed by the provider and parent.
+This higher rate offers families more child care options in their area.
+The need must be verified.
+The “Special Need Child Care Rate Request

-Important: Providers may not charge their clients a higher fee or add charges solely for children with a disability or other special needs.
-For more information regarding the Americans with Disabilities Act (ADA):
+Important: Providers may not charge families receiving help from ODHS more than they charge private pay families.
+Providers may not charge a higher fee or add charges solely because a child has a disability or other special needs.
+Here is more information regarding the Child Care Centers and Americans with Disabilities Act (ADA).